Frequently Asked Questions

 No. Faculty pages are not considered official pages.
 Course syllabi, reading lists, etc., on faculty pages are not governed by the Web policy.

 No. All official pages are contained within a content management system (Ektron or FrontPage) and, as such, the design and layout of these pages should not be altered.
 If your page is an unofficial page, you may use frames, but it is not recommended.
 Winthrop's search technology and entry points within the Internet's most popular search engines will pick up individual pages of a frameset.
 Some people will come to an individual page and never see the navigation on a site using frames.

 Can I scan the logo off of printed material I have?

 No. We can provide various versions of our logo for your use.
 You may contact the Publications & Digital Imaging Manager with your specific needs.
 These efforts help preserve the quality of our logo.

 What is the ALT tag and why do I need to put it on certain images?

 The ALT tag makes Web pages more accessible to people with disabilities.
 People who use speech technology along with their browsers and those who use handheld devices can access Web pages much easier if ALT tags are used correctly.

 If I need approval for the use of Winthrop's name, logos, or graphics on an external site, what should I do?

 Only external Web sites in which Winthrop University shares sponsorship, has partnered with, or otherwise is officially affiliated may use the university's copyrighted and trademarked official logos and logotypes.
 However, non-affiliated external Web sites may include text links to official Winthrop Web pages.

-In ALL cases, permission to link to official pages or use the university's copyrighted and trademarked official logos and logotypes must be sought and obtained in writing from the University Relations director.
+In ALL cases, permission to link to official pages or use the university's copyrighted and trademarked official logos and logotypes must be sought and obtained in writing.